-Stay tuned for updates on the next great adventure for N1733G: an aerial journey to the North Pole scheduled for April 2020.
-Follow along here as Adrian makes several safety enhancing upgrades to the aircraft as she readies for this epic trip!
+Stay tuned for updates on the next great adventure for N1733G: an aerial journey to the North Pole scheduled for May 2020.
+Follow along here as Adrian makes several safety enhancing upgrades to the aircraft as he readies for this epic trip!

 Check out this article from Lightspeed about the Silver Lindy!